titon/toolkit/readme.md

 and JavaScript functionality for role specific page elements.

 Toolkit makes use of the latest and greatest technology.
-This includes HTML5 for semantics, CSS3 for animations and styles, Sass for CSS pre-processing, Grunt for task and package management, and powerful new browser APIs for the JavaScript layer.
+This includes HTML5 for semantics, CSS3 for animations and styles, Sass for CSS pre-processing, Gulp for task and package management, and powerful new browser APIs for the JavaScript layer.

 * [Official Website](http://titon.io/toolkit)